 Not that I didn’t want to give—I did.
 But I had settled into being the fun aunt to missions.
-It got a two-or-three-hour window here and there, if that.
-I’d schedule it in for a few hours.
+It got a two-or-three-hour window here and there if that.
+I’d schedule missions work for a few hours.
 It would be great.
 And then I’d give it back.

 How In The World Do We Do This?

 Scheduling missions isn’t a bad thing.
 We’re busy people; there’s no way around it.
 We have jobs and activities and agendas that help us make it through the week still breathing, and without intentionality, we can get lost in our color-coded calendars and never step outside of our survival zone.
 The problem isn’t the scheduled time for missions.
 And the problem isn’t my schedule, as much as I would like to blame it on that.

 The problem is my heart.

 The thing about missions is . . . it invades your space, it doesn’t fit in a box or a schedule, it seeps into every part of your life.
 It steals your sleep, your privacy, and it steals your time.